Contents

 <C-W> | maximize a window split vertically

-<C-W> T move the current window to another tab
+<C-W> c close the current window

-ZZ close the current buffer
+ZZ same to `:x`, write if modified, then close the current

-5.3 Duplicate current buffer in another tab
+:tab sp/vs Duplicate current buffer in another tab

-5.5 Open N files in N windows split horizontally
+5.4 Open N files in N windows

-vim -O <f1> <f2> ... <fN> (-o for split vertically)
+vim -O <f1> <f2> ... <fN> vertical splits (side by side) by vertical `|`

-open N files in N tabs
+5.5 Open N files in N tabs

 vim -p <f1> <f2> ... <fN>